Aider-AI/aider/docs/unified-diffs.md

 ```

-Aider tries to be very flexible when applying unified diffs,
+Aider tries to be very flexible when applying diffs,
-in order to handle all these sorts of defects.
+in order to handle defects.
-If a hunk doesn't apply cleanly, aider uses a number of strategies
+If a hunk doesn't apply cleanly, aider uses a number of strategies:
-to try and apply the edit intended by GPT:

 - Normalize the hunk, by taking the *minus* `-` and *space* ` ` lines as one version of the hunk and the *space* ` ` and *plus* `+` lines as a second version and doing an actual unified diff on them.
 - Try and discover new lines that GPT is trying to add but which it forgot to mark with *plus* `+` markers.
 This is done by diffing the *minus* `-` and *space* ` ` lines back against the original file.